sanjay-rajeswaran/wawanfirebase/Readme.txt

-#Djnago app for student database using firebase backend
+#Django app for student database using firebase as backend

 #this is a sample project that i used to learn firebase

-sample